Recommended type of grass seed

 - Purity is the percentage by weight of each type of grass and cultivar or variety contained in the blend or mixture.

 - Variety or type of grass and cultivar.
-Refer to the University of Maryland Technical Update (PDF) TT 77 Turfgrass Cultivar Recommendations for Certified Sod and Professional Seed Mixtures in Maryland for the list of recommended cultivars.
+Refer to the University of Maryland Technical Update TT-77 TRecommended Turfgrass Cultivars for Certified Sod and Seed Mixtures in Maryland (PDF) for the list of recommended cultivars.

 - Germination rate is the percentage of pure seed that is viable and will grow.